-- take reasonable steps to ensure that the needs for sleep and rest of children being educated and cared for by the Service are met, having regard to the ages, development stages and individual needs of the children - ensure educators understand and follow the Sleep and Rest Policy - maintain up to date knowledge regarding safe sleeping practices and communicate this information to educators and families - provide opportunities for educators to participate in Red Nose professional training - ensure there are appropriate opportunities to meet each child's need for sleep, rest and relaxation including providing children with comfortable spaces away from the main activity area for relaxation and quiet activities - ensure that sleeping infants are closely monitored and that all sleeping children are within hearing range and observed.
-This involves physically checking/inspecting sleeping children at regular intervals [add time intervals e.g., 10 minutes] and ensuring that they are always within sight and hearing distance of sleeping and resting children so they can easily monitor a child's breathing and the colour of their skin.
-It is recommended that educators will not perform administrative duties that would take their attention away from sleeping/resting children. - provide children with safe sleeping equipment and environment, including adequate ventilation and adequate lighting to enable effective supervision - negotiate sleep and rest routines and practices with families to reach agreement on how these occur for each child at the Service - ensure they receive information and training to fulfil their role effectively, including being made aware of the sleep and rest policies, their responsibilities in implementing these, and any changes that are made over time - ensure the child's safety is always the first priority - ensure children who are sleeping or resting have their face uncovered at all times
+- a sleep and rest specific risk assessment is conducted at least annually to ensure all protentional hazards are controlled in sleep or rest areas in line with Red Nose and ACECQA guidelines - every reasonable precaution has been taken to protect children from harm and from hazards likely to cause injury.
+Hazards posing a risk of suffocation, choking, crushing or strangulation risk to children must be removed from the sleep and rest environment.
+(Sec.
+167) - reasonable steps are taken to ensure that the needs for sleep and rest of children being educated and cared for by the Service are met, having regard to the ages, developmental stages and individual needs of each child - all educators and new employees are provided with a copy of this policy as part of their induction process - up to date knowledge regarding safe sleeping practices is maintained and information communicated to educators and families - ongoing training is provided on safe sleep practices for all educators and keep a record of all such training - opportunities are provided for educators to participate in Red Nose professional training - to provide appropriate opportunities to meet each child's need for sleep, rest and relaxation including providing children with comfortable spaces away from the main activity area for relaxation and quiet activities - that sleeping infants are closely monitored and that all sleeping children are within hearing range and observed.
+This involves physically checking/inspecting sleeping children at regular 10 minute intervals and ensuring that they are always within sight and hearing distance of sleeping and resting children so they can easily monitor a child's breathing and the colour of their skin.
+It is recommended that educators will not perform administrative duties that would take their attention away from sleeping/resting children- (Note: CCTV, audio monitors or heart monitors do not replace the need for physical checking/inspecting sleeping children) - to provide children with safe sleeping equipment and environment, including adequate ventilation and adequate lighting to enable effective supervision - they receive information and training to fulfil their role effectively, including being made aware of the sleep and rest policies, their responsibilities in implementing these, and any changes that are made over time - the child's safety is always the first priority - children who are sleeping or resting have their face uncovered at all times - any soft items are removed from the cot, such as loose blankets, pillows or toys